 - You have the option of customizing your credit card’s design.
 Upload your own picture or choose from one of Capital One’s designs.

 - Text alerts for spending and 24/7 account access make it easy for you to manage your card.

 - The annual fee is only $19 and it’s waived for the first year.

 Don’t know where you stand?
 Then try this tool!

 Are you unsure whether you have good credit, fair credit, or bad credit?
 If so, then try out this tool which will help you find credit cards that best match your credit profile.
 In three easy steps, you can check if you pre-qualify for a card without affecting your credit score.

-Opening a new card account and managing it responsibly is one of the best things you can do for your personal finances.
+Opening a new card and managing it responsibly is one of the best things you can do for your personal finances.
 Why?
 Because the difference between bad and good credit is like night and day.
 Once you build (or rebuild) a good credit history, new opportunities will await.
-This is because car loans, mortgages, and most reward cards are hard to get approved for with a mediocre or average credit rating.
-But once you break that barrier and achieve a great score, you will find those opportunities come more easily.
+This is because things like mortgages, car loans, and most reward cards are hard to get approved for with a mediocre or average credit rating.
+But once you break that barrier and achieve an excellent score, you will find those opportunities come more easily.